Form layout and question style

 -

-The Interview Explorers make it easy to depart from the given question order, or to skip questions and sections, when you choose.
+The Interview Explorer makes it easy to depart from the given question order, or to skip questions and sections, when you choose.

 -